-[★]Chairperson This list does not indicate all of the skills possessed by each candidate for Director.
++: Chairperson This list does not indicate all of the skills possessed by each Director.

-2. Nomination Committee
+2. Nominating Committee

 The Nominating Committee is composed of three (3) or more committee members chosen by the Board of Directors, and from the viewpoint of ensuring independence and objectivity, the chairperson of the Committee shall be an external director.